IMMEDIATE MANAGEMENT OF LIFE-THREATENING PROBLEMS

 a.
 Phenytoin or fosphenytoin

 If the seizure persists after adequate doses of benzodiazepines, give fosphenytoin, a prodrug of phenytoin.
 Fosphenytoin dosages are expressed in phenytoin equivalents (PE).
-The standard dose ...
+The standard dose is ...